 The “Hamilton” Broadway musical Uber hit of the 21st Century may leave one with the impression that Hamilton was well-loved during his historical time.
 What is clear from contemporaries and contemporaneous writings for Hamilton’s period is that Hamilton and Adams/Jefferson had distinct differences in the constitution and future direction of these United States of America.
-One broad distinction between Hamilton and Jefferson comes down to generational U.S. debt.
+One broad distinction between Hamilton and Jefferson comes down to their respective view on generational U.S. debt.
 Hamilton clearly comes to the conclusion that we needed a National Bank (see the Fed) that could borrow from other Nations (see Great Britain and the Netherlands) and Jefferson concluded that we should not leave our heirs (children/grandchildren, et al) debts from our generation’s national expenditures.
+Jefferson also had a concern about about the national Treasury concentrating power in the Northeast with the money powers in Massachusetts.

 “We live, without question, in Hamilton’s America,” says Stephen F. Knott, professor of national security affairs at the United States Naval War College and co-author of “Washington and Hamilton: The Alliance That Forged America.”